How Cuemath offers Premium 1:1 Math Tutoring at a Fraction of US Market Rates?

 Explore Math Classes by Grade →

-At $25 per session on the 12-month plan, Cuemath includes a free diagnostic assessment, a daily math practice app, tutor-prepared worksheets, a parent progress dashboard, and a full refund guarantee.
+Starting at $15 per class on the 12-month plan, Cuemath includes a free diagnostic assessment, a daily math practice app, tutor-prepared worksheets, a parent progress dashboard, and a full refund guarantee.
 These are extras that would cost over $600 a year if purchased separately from other programs.

-One tutor, one child, every class — full 60-minute session, no group sharing
+One tutor, one child, every class, undivided attention, no group sharing

-The same tutor, every class — matched once, no restarting with someone new each session
+The same tutor, every class, matched once, no restarting with someone new each class

-100% refund on unused classes — if it's not the right fit, every unused session is refunded, no questions asked
+100% refund on unused classes, if it's not the right fit, every unused class is refunded, no questions asked

 You've Seen the Numbers.
 Now See It in Action.

-Book a free Cuemath class — no payment, no commitment.
-One session to see if the same tutor, the same structure, and the same value lands the way the math suggests it should.
+Book a free Cuemath evaluation, no payment, no commitment.
+One class to see if the same tutor, the same structure, and the same value lands the way the math suggests it should.

-For Students in Grades K to 12 Worldwide
+For Students in Grades K to 12 in the US

 See What Parents Say About Cuemath →